cztomsik/graffiti/README.md

 - hit-testing is missing (again)
 - rendering is broken
 - **layout is WIP** (I am currently replacing yoga with custom impl)
-- CSS should be working but it's not currently attached
+- CSS is working but <style> is currently not respected
-- incrementality is not done (performance)

 ---